mrsahin101/BOOKS/C_Programming/C_Programming_Language/Chapter1_A_Tutorial_Introduction/Notes.md

 #define name replacement_text
 ```
 - In C all functions arguments are passed **by value**.
 But doesn't work for arrays.
 Arrays are passed by reference.

+- Each local variable comes to existence only when function is called, and disappears when function is exited.
+This is knowns as <code>automatic variables</code>

+- It is good practice to collect all variables with extern in same header file and include that header file where its needed.

+- <code>Definitions</code> refers to the place where the variable created or assigned storage. <code>Declaration</code> refers to places where the nature of the variable is stated but no storage is allocated.